 One way I’ve found to make this happen is by making a smaller ask.
 Asking kids to pay hundreds of dollars and commit a week of their summer is a big request.
 Asking kids to meet for dinner is much more doable.

 Why not invite a group of your high school friends over next weekend for dinner?
 Co-ed groups can actually work better because when you get the gals to go, the guys will want to go, and vice versa.
 After you’ve had fun hanging out at the dinner, invite them to check out a short surprise presentation.

 Open with a short speech: “Ok, I’m going to be honest with y’all, I invited you here tonight for dinner, but I have so much fun hanging with y’all that I didn’t want it to end, so in addition to us spending 2 hours together tonight, I wanted to seize the moment and ask you to give me 20 minutes to convince you to spend 200 hours with me this summer.”

 Don’t show the 2-minute camp video you’ve been showing as a promo at club.
 Instead, show the video scrapbook from last summer, starring people they know and recognize from their high school.
 Yeah, it will spoil a few of the surprises, but it’s a small price to pay for the powerful impact it will have on showing them what they’re missing out on.

 Get a camper who went last year to come and share a few reasons why they think everyone should go.
 Prep the student ahead of time and practice their pitch with them.

-In addition to handing them camp forms, send home with them a personalize letter detailing the fundraising plan and anticipating questions parents might ask.
+In addition to handing them camp forms, send home with them a personalized letter detailing the fundraising plan and anticipating questions parents might ask.

 We’ve got to realize that individually most high schoolers aren’t going to call their friends and say “Let’s go on this trip together.”
 Few have the confidence to do that.
 But if you get them in the same room, all nodding their heads at the same time, that fear of being alone quickly fades.